Breastfeeding at Work

 - Gently massage your breasts as you express milk, to stimulate milk production

-The Nevada State Health Division applauds the following Nevada Employers for taking the initiative to dedicate the time, expense and space needed to provide their employees with a private space to express breast milk.
+The Nevada State Health Division applauds Nevada Employers for taking the initiative to dedicate the time, expense and space needed to provide their employees with a private space to express breast milk.